DarshanMalpure/Real-Time-Fraud-Detection-with-Machine-Learning/README.md

 - `imblearn`: For handling imbalanced data with SMOTE
 - `matplotlib` & `seaborn`: For data visualization and plotting evaluation metrics

-## 🚀 Getting Started

-1. Open the notebook in [Google Colab](https://colab.research.google.com/drive/1IuR-IAUc4q3VKtpueFXmI8ErXmZyXagl)
-2. Make a copy to your Google Drive (File → Save a copy in Drive)
-3. Run each cell sequentially to reproduce the analysis and results
-4. Modify hyperparameters or preprocessing steps as needed for experimentation

 ## 📊 Key Features

 - Complete fraud detection pipeline from raw data to model evaluation